mate-academy/py-taxi-service-startproject/README.md

 7. Make migrations and migrate.
 8. Don't forget add `.gitignore` file before pushing.
+9. Use `python manage.py test` to run tests.

 NOTE: Attach screenshots of all created pages on admin panel to pull request.
 It's important to attach images not links to them.
 See example: